axwalker/naledi.co.uk/content/blogs/airtable-and-alteryx.md

 ---
 title: 'Airtable and Alteryx'
 summary: |
-  How to pull Airtable data into Alteryx
+  How to use the Airtable API to pull data into Alteryx for further processing.
 date: '2019-02-07'
 categories:
   - 'alteryx'